 Program Goal 1

-Prepare program graduates to be successful entry-level registered dietitians in the fields of community nutrition or school nutrition.*
+To prepare program graduates who will be successful entry-level registered dietitians in the field of community nutrition or school nutrition.

 - At least 80% of program interns complete program/degree requirements within 18 months (150% of program length).

-- Eighty percent of program graduates take the CDR credentialing exam for dietitian nutrition within 12 months of program completion.
+- Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionist within 12 months of program completion.